 Here on our blog, we occasionally feature “matchups” that showcase relationships between different items in our collection.
 Today’s matchup?
 Cartoons from the Hickory Democrat and information from Charlotte City Directories.

 A number of community newspapers on DigitalNC have cartoons; not many of those cartoons describe local content, which is why the recently published Hickory Democrat caught our eye.
 Scanning front page after front page during 1906-1907, right under the masthead, are cartoons commenting on items of US and local significance.
 They’re signed “Hutch” and sometimes say “Courtesy The Charlotte News.”
-Here are some examples:

 The usual Googling didn’t turn up much, and we couldn’t find any reference to Hutch in the Hickory Democrat besides the cartoons, so we turned to The Charlotte News.
 From the News, we were able to piece together more about the artist.